Event Proposal Guidelines

 Please visit the How Events Are Selected page for an explanation of the selection and scoring process.

-All event organizers will be notified of submission results via email in Fall 2021.
+All event organizers will be notified of submission results via email in August.
 Event confirmation forms and formal letters of acceptance will be sent via email shortly thereafter.
-Your confirmation form must be completed, signed electronically, and returned to AWP no later than October 15, 2021, for the accepted event to appear in the 2022 conference schedule.
+Your confirmation form must be completed, signed electronically, and returned to AWP no later than August 22, 2023, for the accepted event to appear in the 2024 conference schedule.

 AWP is committed to making all reasonable arrangements that will allow conference attendees to participate in conference events.

 Many accessibility services require advanced planning and reservations for a conference as large as AWP’s.
 In order to help us better prepare, all requests for accessibility services, equipment, or accommodations, should be submitted in advance.
 AWP can best meet accessibility needs when requests are sent to firstname.lastname@example.org by Wednesday, January 24, 2024.
 AWP will make every effort to accommodate requests that arrive after January 24.
 Please see the Accessibility Services page of our website for more information.